Satwikan/dsa/recursion/README.md

 ## tail recursion
-- uses less time than no-tail on modern compilers
+- uses less time than no-tail recursion on modern compilers because it doesn't have to save state